Not-for-Profit Art Gallery

 Call for University of New Mexico Connected Artists:

 The UNM School of Law Not-for-Profit Art Gallery invites artists connected to UNM to submit their art for consideration for the 2020-21 exhibition.
 The upcoming exhibition is explicitly focused on showcasing UNM Law student artwork; therefore, submissions from current students at the UNM School of Law will receive first consideration.
 Submissions from other UNM students, faculty, staff, alumni, relatives, and friends are welcome and will be considered for exhibition after all UNM Law student work has been reviewed.

 About the Gallery

-- Professor Burr is featured on UNM Proud in the article, “ An Artist’s Love for the Law.”
+- Professor Burr was featured on UNM Proud in the article, “ An Artist’s Love for the Law.”
 The article describes Burr’s successful art career, her Art Law program, and the creation of the Law School Art Gallery and how she has “tapped into the heart of art’s influence in New Mexico, and at the University of New Mexico.”

 - On March 25, the Law School's art gallery was featured in the Albuquerque Journal by Staff Writer Mike Bush titled, " Art at UNM Law School".
-Professor Sherri Burr, who chairs the Law School's Art Committee, is quoted sharing her enthusiasm for the gallery and understanding that art provides intellectual stimulation.
-The article includes interviews with 3 artists whose work is currently on view in the gallery.
+Professor Sherri Burr, is quoted sharing her enthusiasm for the gallery and understanding that art provides intellectual stimulation.
+The article includes interviews with 3 artists whose work was featured in the gallery.